 If we were to summarize this post into one sentence it would be “Read the label.”
 The label will tell you what pathogen the product has demonstrated ability to kill, how to use it, any precautions you need to follow, and a wealth of other information.
 Just remember that not all cleaning products are created equal, so make sure you have the right one for the right job!

 Our next post will conclude this series, highlighting the touchpoints you need to focus on when cleaning your home after illness.
-It will also include an infographic containing the key points from each post in this series.
 Don't miss it!